sadam-codes/smart-excuse-generator/README.md

 # 🤖 Excuse Generator

-An AI-powered Excuse Generator built with [Lyzr AI Agent](https://lyzr.ai), Node.js, Vite + React, and Tailwind CSS.
+An AI-powered Excuse Generator built with [Lyzr AI Agent], Node.js, Vite + React, and Tailwind CSS.
 Need a quick excuse for skipping meetings or missing deadlines?
 This smart assistant has your back.

 ---